 Children in most schools in the US look forward to going to school in their costumes (known as “fancy dress” in India), attending parades, decorating their classrooms and getting a lot of candy at school.
 The amount of candy varies from school to school.
 In modern times, some schools trade candy for healthy options like fruit.

-Another hot topic many parents, teachers and colleagues may discuss in regards to trick or treating is safety for children as trick or treating is during the dusk and early evening hours, as in the clip below.
+Another hot topic many parents, teachers and colleagues may discuss in regards to trick or treating is safety for children as trick or treating is during the dusk and early evening hours, as in this clip.

-In adddition to dressing up in costumes and trick or treating, children may also get a chance to go to corn mazes, take hay rides, carve pumpkins and visit haunted houses, like the one in the video below.
+In adddition to dressing up in costumes and trick or treating, children may also get a chance to go to corn mazes, take hay rides, carve pumpkins and visit haunted houses, like the one in this video.

 Do people celebrate Halloween at work in the U.S.?